 Diagnosis of CED is based on the clinical and radiographic signs and can be confirmed by molecular genetic testing.
 CED should be suspected in patients with proximal muscle weakness and hyperostosis of one or more of the long bones on radiographic imaging.
 The radiographic hallmark of the disorder is bilateral, sometimes symmetrical, periosteal and endosteal bony sclerosis of the diaphyses of long bones resulting in cortical thickening.
 Skull, spine and pelvic involvement may be found on radiographic examination.

 Camurati-Engelmann disease has characteristic clinical and radiological findings, reducing the need for extensive differential diagnosis.
-Disorders to consider include craniodiaphyseal dysplasia, AD Kenny-Caffey syndrome, juvenile Paget disease, Ghosal hematodiaphyseal dysplasia, Worth type autosomal dominant osteosclerosis, sclerosteosis and hyperostosis corticalis generalisata (see these terms).
+Disorders to consider include craniodiaphyseal dysplasia, autosomal dominant Kenny-Caffey syndrome, juvenile Paget disease, Ghosal hematodiaphyseal dysplasia, Worth type autosomal dominant osteosclerosis, sclerosteosis and hyperostosis corticalis generalisata (see these terms).

 Prenatal diagnosis for at-risk pregnancies is possible when the disease-causing mutation has been identified in a family.